Module palletjack.load

 self._class_logger.info(

-'Adding items to layer `%s` in itemid `%s` in-place', self.layer_index, self.feature_service_itemid
+"Adding items to %s index `%s` in itemid `%s` in-place",

 )

-fields = FeatureServiceUpdater._get_fields_from_dataframe(dataframe)
+fields = self.__class__._get_fields_from_dataframe(dataframe)

-self._class_logger.debug('Using fields %s', fields)
+self._class_logger.debug("Using fields %s", fields)

 #: Field checks to prevent various AGOL errors

-utils.FieldChecker.check_fields(self.feature_layer.properties, dataframe, fields, add_oid=False)
+utils.FieldChecker.check_fields(self.service.properties, dataframe, fields, add_oid=False)

 #: Upload